-A soundbar is a great way to upgrade your TV and get cinema-style audio in your living room, but which is the right one for you?
-Our best soundbar round-up will give you the answer.
+A soundbar is the perfect way to upgrade your TV and get cinema-style audio in your living room, with minimal fuss and maximum ease.
+But which is the right one for you?
+Our buying guide will help you choose the best soundbars and soundbases.

-TVs generally sound bad as the current trend for slimmer and more beautiful designs has left manufacturers with less room for proper speakers.
+TVs’ built-in speakers generally sound terrible, as the current trend for slimmer and more beautiful designs has left manufacturers with less room for proper sound systems.
 Fortunately, there’s an easy solution.
 Soundbars exist to lend your TV some much-needed sonic support.
 They’re a neat way to improve your sound without the hassle (and cables) of a traditional surround sound system.

 We’ve covered every type here, and explained the differences so you’ll know which will suit you best.
 Read on for an explanation of the differences between soundbars and soundbases, or scroll past to skip to our suggestions.

 Soundbars vs Soundbases – Which one is right for you?

 If you want to improve your TV’s audio but don’t want a 5.1 surround system cluttering up your living room, you basically have two choices: a soundbar or a soundbase.

 A soundbar is essentially a slim speaker system that can be mounted on the wall below your TV, or in front of it on a cabinet.
 Soundbars emerged as an alternative to poor quality built-in TV speakers.
 Most are stereo offerings, but some of the beefier ones pack enough tech inside to deliver a convincing virtual surround sound experience.

 Most soundbars you’ll find are 2.1-channel sound setups.
 That means you’ll get two speakers and a separate subwoofer.
 There are a few exceptions that bundle subwoofer and even more speakers into one device.
 The advantage of a wide soundbar is a better stereo experience, but the slim design is also what makes a separate subwoofer pretty much compulsory.